 Powers: The Judge is in peak physical condition and is incomparable when it comes to unarmed combat.
 With a fanatic’s stamina and fortitude he engineers the abduction of one or more criminals, secures a random location to serve as a makeshift courtroom and transports a group of “jurors” to said location.

-This hero’s robes concealed the ropes he used to swing around the city, plus held his solid iron gavel.
-The Judge’s skill with this very odd weapon was impressive.
+This hero’s robes concealed the ropes he used to swing around the city.

 Comment: If only the Judge had had a sidekick called the Bailiff to help with the exhaustive heist-level preparation his M.O. called for.